 The $50 installation kit consists of a GarageMate receiver, as well as all the wiring and documentation you need.
 This receiver connects to your Android smartphone or Apple iPhone (up to eight smartphones in total) via Bluetooth 4.0.
 The full installation instructions are available on the website.
 It is relatively straightforward with just two wires to connect, but this may intimidate some users.

 Because it works over Bluetooth, the GarageMate receiver does not connect to the internet.
 This also means that your smartphone will need to pair with the receiver before it can open or close your garage door.
 Your existing garage remotes will still work.

-3. Craftsman Garage Door by Sears
+Craftsman Smart Garage Door Opener

-Offering a great deal of added functionality is the Craftsman Garage Door app by Sears.
-Available for iPhone via the iTunes Store and Android via the Google Play Store, this free smartphone app works in tandem with Craftsman's AssureLink connectivity solution.
-Unlike Tap It Open and Garage Mate, the Craftsman app only works with compatible Craftsman garage door openers.
-However, it also doesn't rely on Bluetooth, using full Internet connectivity instead by way of the Craftsman AssureLink platform.
-It is possible to check if the garage door is open and closed from anywhere you have an Internet connection, remotely opening and closing the door as needed.
-You also have the ability to turn connected lights on and off remotely, but it does require the separate Craftsman AssureLink Plug-in-Light Control to do so.
+Offering a great deal of added functionality is the Craftsman Smart Garage Door app by Sears.
+Available for iPhone and Google Android, this free mobile app works in tandem with Craftsman's AssureLink connectivity solution.
+Unlike GarageMate, the Craftsman app only works with compatible Craftsman garage door openers.

+Instead of relying on Bluetooth, it offers full internet connectivity via Wi-Fi and the Craftsman AssureLink platform.
+It is possible to check if the garage door is open or closed from anywhere you have an internet connection, remotely opening and closing the door as needed.
+You also have the ability to turn connected lights on and off remotely, but you will need the separate Craftsman AssureLink Plug-in-Light Control to do so.

 Moving Toward the Smarter Home